wking/cluster-version-operator/docs/user/reconciliation.md

     would block until the in-cluster ClusterOperator reported `operator` at version 4.1.0.

     The progressing check is deprecated and will be removed once all operators are reporting versions.
-* Not degraded (except during initialization, where we ignore the degraded status)

 ### CustomResourceDefinition